GoogleCloudPlatform/mlops-on-gcp/model_serving/caip-load-testing/README.md

 The Cloud Monitoring dashboard combines the AI Platform Prediction metrics with the custom Locust log-based metrics.

 ## Directory contents
-The load testing system is driven by the following three notebooks:
+The load testing system is driven by the following three Notebooks:

 * [01-prepare-and-deploy.ipynb](01-prepare-and-deploy.ipynb).
-This notebook shows how to prepare a [TensorFlow SavedModel](https://www.tensorflow.org/guide/saved_model) for serving and deploy to AI Platform Prediction.
-The notebook covers:
+This Notebook shows how to prepare a [TensorFlow SavedModel](https://www.tensorflow.org/guide/saved_model) for serving, and deploy it to AI Platform Prediction.
+The Notebook covers:
     1. Using pre-trained models from TensorFlow Hub
     2. Extending the pre-trained model with pre-processing and post-processing operations
     3. Defining multiple serving signatures for the model and exporting it as a SavedModel
     4. Deploying the SavedModel to AI Platform Prediction with auto-scaling and GPUs
     5. Validate deployed model versions

 * [02-perf-testing.ipynb](02-perf-testing.ipynb).
-This notebook demonstrates how to use [Locust](locust.io), [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine) and [Cloud Monitoring](https://cloud.google.com/monitoring) to perform load testing of model versions deployed in AI Platform Prediction.
+This Notebook demonstrates how to use [Locust](locust.io), [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine) and [Cloud Monitoring](https://cloud.google.com/monitoring) to perform load testing of model versions deployed in AI Platform Prediction.
-The notebook covers:
+The Notebook covers:
     1. Creating custom log-based metrics in [Cloud Monitoring](https://cloud.google.com/monitoring)
     2. Creating custom Cloud Monitoring dashboard
     3. Deploying Locust to a [GKE cluster](https://cloud.google.com/kubernetes-engine)
     4. Preparing and running load tests
     5. Retrieving and consolidating test results in DataFrame

 * [03-analyze-results.ipynb](03-analyze-results.ipynb).
-This notebook outlines techniques for analyzing load test results.
+This Notebook outlines techniques for analyzing load test results.
-The notebook covers:
+The Notebook covers:
     1. Loading the DataFrame with the test results
     2. Aligning and normalizing metric time series
     3. Using Pandas and Matplotlib to analyze and visualize test results

-In addition to the notebooks, the directory includes the following artifacts:
+In addition to the Notebooks, the directory includes the following artifacts:

 * [monitoring-template.json](monitoring-template.json) - An example template of a custom [Cloud Monitoring dashboard](https://cloud.google.com/monitoring/dashboards) that displays both the standard [AI Platform Prediction metrics](https://cloud.google.com/monitoring/api/metrics_gcp#gcp-ml) and the custom [Cloud Logging log-based metrics](https://cloud.google.com/logging/docs/logs-based-metrics) for the Locust test logs.